rhovell/feed-reader/README.md

 There are 8 current specs that the app is being tested against (listed below), that ensure that the app runs how it should.
 If you choose to install this app (detailed below), you can use the Jasmine test suite to ensure any changes you make, do not interfere with the background coding.

-##Tests Included
+## Tests Included

-###RSS Feeds
+### RSS Feeds
--are defined
+- are defined
--have URL
+- have URL
--have name
+- have name

-###The Menu
+### The Menu
--menu should be hidden by default
+- menu should be hidden by default
--should show the menu on menu-icon click
+- should show the menu on menu-icon click
--should hide menu on menu-icon click or feed item click
+- should hide menu on menu-icon click or feed item click

-###Initial Entries
+### Initial Entries
--should have at least one feed entry
+- should have at least one feed entry

-###New Feed Selection
+### New Feed Selection
--should load new items as they are added to the feed
+- should load new items as they are added to the feed

-##Installation
+## Installation

 Download the zip file, or clone this repository to your home folder.
 Load the index.html file in your browser.
 You should have a working blog, complete with Udacity blog posts, and a Jasmine testing suite at the bottom of the page.